-Farm incomes 'may halve' after Brexit
+Farm profits 'may halve' after Brexit

 The UK is due to leave the European Union (EU) in March 2019.

-Some formal negotiations with the EU started in June, but so far, it is completely unclear how trade between the UK and the EU will change if the Brexit timetable is met.
+Some formal negotiations with the EU started in June, but so far, it is unclear how trade between the UK and the EU will change if the Brexit timetable is met.

 In fact, the specific negotiations over a future trade deal have not even started.

-But they will be particularly vital to the agricultural and horticultural industries because of the subsidies which are received under the EU's long-standing and highly controversial Common Agricultural Policy (CAP), which was once infamous for creating so-called lakes and mountains of over-produced wine and butter.
+But they will be particularly vital to the agricultural and horticultural industries because of the subsidies which are received under the EU's Common Agricultural Policy (CAP).

 The AHDB research looked at three possible outcomes of Brexit:

 - "Business-as-usual", with trade arrangements staying much the same and subsidies continuing.
-Average annual incomes might rise to £41,000
+Average annual profits might rise to £41,000

 - Reduced subsidies and tariff-free access to the UK for foreign producers.
-Average annual incomes fall to £15,000
+Average annual profits fall to £15,000

-- A "cliff edge" Brexit with trade based on World Trade Organization (WTO) rules, and tariffs alongside a big cut in subsidies.
-Average annual incomes fall to £20,000.
+- A "cliff-edge" Brexit with trade based on World Trade Organisation rules, and tariffs alongside a big cut in subsidies.
+Average annual profits fall to £20,000.

 "Under the three scenarios outlined in the report, changes in the UK's trade relationships will impact farmers' bottom line when the UK leaves the single market, whether or not a free trade agreement is negotiated with the EU," said the Board.